open-AIMS/MADAME-app/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Configuration

+The environment pattern is used for configuration.
+During development, [environment.development.ts](src/environments/environment.development.ts) is used.
+The APIs are proxied by the local dev server to avoid CORS issues, see [proxy.conf.json](src/proxy.conf.json)

+The production build uses [environment.ts](src/environments/environment.ts).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.